 Truck drivers earn a very good living, but they don’t always live very well.
 Long hours and poor eating habits are just a few of the factors that can contribute to an unhealthy lifestyle as a commercial truck driver.
 Staying healthy

-Catch Up on Your Sleep
+Catch Up on Your Sleep/information/

 Sleep is one of the most overlooked aspects of a healthy lifestyle, and it’s also incredibly important for men and women who are operating commercial trucks.
-Sleeping can be hard enough on the road, so make it easier on yourself to fall asleep by avoiding caffeine and heavy meals a couple of hours before you turn in for the night.
+Sleeping can be hard enough on the road, so make it easier for yourself to fall asleep by avoiding caffeine and heavy meals a couple of hours before you turn in for the night.